dragonchain/dragonchain/docs/usage/permissioning.md

 endpoint.
 This happens because an endpoint permission object is the most deeply nested item in a permissions document.

+### Important Privilege Escalation Note

+Since creating/modifying/deleting permissions via an api keys is a permissioned action, it is important to explicitly deny api key operations if create/update/delete permissions were implicitly given elsewhere.

+Failure to do so can result in creating an api key, which itself can create a more-permissioned key, thus leading to privelege escalation.

+See the examples at the bottom of this page for more details/examples.

 ### API Endpoint Schemas

 Each api endpoint can be individually turned on or off with an endpoint